 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-This won’t be a long post, but it’s my hope that it will be one that inspires you to push away from your keyboard, desk, cubicle, couch or whatever and Go.Outside.
+It’s my hope that the next tidbit of advice and sharing is going to be the piece that inspires you to push away from your keyboard, desk, cubicle, couch or whatever and Get.Outside.

 - Nature is incredibly healing

 - I have a severe case of Nature-Deficit Disorder

 The term “Nature-Deficit Disorder” came to my attention years ago when I heard about Richard Louv’s profound book, Last Child in the Woods.